sul-dlss-labs/sdr_current_state/README.md

 ### Primary Workspace (Notes, Outputs):

 - This GitHub repository.
-We'll keep docs, diagrams, other artifacts in the repository until we're finished (then they'll be migrated somewhere better), and meeting notes / calendar / etc. in the GitHub wiki.
+We'll keep docs, diagrams, other artifacts in the repository until we're finished (then they'll be migrated somewhere better, probably Consul), and meeting notes / calendar / etc. in the GitHub wiki.

 ### Communication:

 - [Weekly, 1 Hour Meetings per this schedule](WORKPLAN.md)
 - Github Issues on this repository for work-specific discussions or questions
 - Github Projects on this repository for work management
-- SUL-DLSS Slack channel?